 Brachial plexus surgery

 5.1.
-Place the animal in a supine position on the operating table after proper anesthesia as described in section 3, with the upper limb in abduction, exposing the axillary region.
+Place the animal in a supine position on the operating table after proper anesthesia as described in Section 3, with the upper limb in abduction, exposing the axillary region.

 5.2.
 Use any surgical drape to cover the animal.
 Use clean but non-sterile techniques.